nigelfiler/Axiom-ipcamera/README.md

 Axiom Network:
 Axiom sells a Raynet to RJ45 cable, they are £50-£80 depending on length.
 There is a Raynet to Raynet cable in the Axiom box.
 This can be cut in half and a RJ45 can be crimped on the end.
 This will yield 2 cables, and therefore support 2 cameras without a network hub.
-The RJ45 diagram for this is shown below.
+The RJ45 diagram for this is shown later.

 Camera setup:
 Axiom is fussy, firstly relating to authentication and then the stream settings.
 Their compatible camera will work out of the box.